Can You Sell Your Business Tax-Free?

 Sole Proprietorship or Limited Liability Company (LLC)

 Suppose a business owner sells the assets of his sole proprietorship and makes a profit: he has to pay the tax just once in the form of capital gain tax.
 Per the IRS, sole proprietorships and one-owner limited liability companies (LLCs) that do not elect to be treated as corporations separate from owners for tax purposes are classified as disregarded entities.
 In such cases, business owners of sole proprietorships and LLCs companies need not file for commercial income taxes.
-Instead, they pay taxes on any profits made from the capital assets reported personal income tax forms.
+Instead, they pay taxes on any profits made from the capital assets reported on personal income tax forms.

 The tax benefits are better if your business operates as a sole proprietorship or LLC rather than a separate entity.